upnextinc/upnext/README.md

 - [HotKey](https://github.com/soffes/HotKey) for keyboard shortcuts
 - [DateTools](https://github.com/MatthewYork/DateTools) for the countdown

-This repository hosts the Up Next [website](http://ellen.li/up-next/) and documentation.
-If you encounter any bugs or have a feature request, [add an issue](https://github.com/ellenli/up-next/issues/new) or [get in touch](https://twitter.com/ellenxli)!
+This repository hosts the Up Next [website](http://ellen.li/upnext/) and light documentation.
+If you encounter bugs or have a feature request, [add an issue](https://github.com/ellenli/upnext/issues/new) or [contact Ellen directly](https://twitter.com/ellenxli)!

 Thank you for using Up Next! :wave: